 You will be spoilt for choice with Bude’s lovely sandy beaches, which are well served with local cafes and toilets.
 Most of the beaches slope down very gradually with shallow waters for paddling and the larger beaches are lifeguard protected from Easter until the end of September.
 The Sea Pool at Summerleaze is a part natural, part manmade sea pool and is a great environment especially for children, to experience sea swimming without the concern of the tides and currents.

 Several of the local beaches offer water sports instruction and equipment hire.
-Surfing and body boarding is especially popular at the world famous Widemouth Bay, a couple of miles south, which has a number of excellent surf instructors, such as Raven Surf School, run by former European surfing champion (and current senior European surfing champion), Mike Raven.
+Surfing and body boarding is especially popular at Summerleaze Beach with Scott and the team at Bude Surfing Experience or at the world famous Widemouth Bay, a couple of miles south, which has a number of excellent surf instructors, such as Freewave Surf Academy

 Outdoor Adventure also offers Surf Lessons from Widemouth Bay daily.